moode-player/docs/moode_audio_infrastructure.md

 moOde audio player is based on the Music Player Daemon (MPD) music server/renderer and the Advanced Linux Sound Architecture (ALSA).
 MPD provides a music collection tag database, audio format decoding and playback and much more.
 ALSA provides a low latency, direct interface between audio output and the audio device.

-In addition there are several other audio renderers integrated into moOde including Bluetooth, Airplay, Spotify Connect, Squeezelite and optionally RoonBridge.
+In addition there are several other audio renderers integrated into moOde including Bluetooth, AirPlay, Spotify Connect, Squeezelite and optionally RoonBridge.
 These enable playback from a wide variety of music sources.

 Lastly, a UPnP proxy client for MPD is integrated into moOde.
 This enables certain non-free music services to use moOde as an audio renderer with middleware like Bubble UPnP.